 - Relaxation techniques, including meditation, Healing Touch therapy, or listening to music

 - Physical therapies such as heat or cold therapy, massage and body alignment

 - Interventional pain management

 - Nutritional consultation

 Who Can Benefit?

 Patients often schedule a pain consultation before or after surgery.
-Or, they come to the Sackler Center for relief from pain syndromes that have not responded to other therapies.
+Or, they come to the Center for Pain Management for relief from pain syndromes that have not responded to other therapies.
 These include:

 - lower back and leg pain including sciatica and peripheral neuropathy